• Skip to primary navigation

 • 50 Spring Roll Wrappers (Frozen) These are in the freezer section at Asian Markets.
 Defrost on counter 15 min before rolling.

-• 2 lbs Ground Chicken Ground Pork or Turkey work too.
-See Post for substitutions on Shrimp or Cabbage to make vegetarian.
+• 2 pounds Ground Chicken (ground pork or ground turkey work too.
+See the Post for substitutions on Shrimp or Cabbage to make vegetarian.)

-• 6 oz Glass, Bean Thread, or Vermicelli Noodles Soak in warm water till softened, then chop into smaller pieces.
+• 6 ounce Glass, Bean Thread, or Vermicelli Noodles Soak in warm water till softened, then chop into smaller pieces.

-• 1 oz Dried Black Shiitake Mushrooms Soak in warm water till softened, squeeze out excess water, and dice into small pieces.
+• 1 ounce Dried Black Shiitake Mushrooms Soak in warm water till softened, squeeze out excess water, and dice into small pieces.

 • 2 Whole Eggs